Cannstatter Volksfest

 Although the Volksfest is not strictly speaking a beer festival, it is considered by many to be the second largest beer celebration in the world after the Munich Oktoberfest.
 According to estimates about 4.2 million people visited the festival in 2006.
 The Volksfest begins one week later than the Oktoberfest.

 History

 The first Cannstatter Volksfest was conceived as a celebration of agriculture after a period of crop failures and famine as a result of the volcanic winter following the 1815 eruption of Mount Tambora in Indonesia.
 The inaugural event was held in a meadow near the River Neckar on 28 September 1818, and featured displays of agricultural technology and a "Fruchtsäule" (Fruit Column) display covered with fruits, vegetables, and grains donated by King Wilhelm I.

 In the following decades, the Volksfest grew and evolved beyond its agricultural focus.
 In 1841, the festival's first parade was held, which featured over 10,000 participants and 100,000 spectators.

+The festival grounds underwent improvements in 1905 following the merger of Cannstatt with Stuttgart.
+The festival was suspended from 1914 to 1918 due to World War I. Radio broadcasting from the festival began in 1924; however, the festival was again cancelled and replaced with an agricultural exhibition in 1925.

+In Nazi Germany, only five Cannstatter Volksfests took place between 1933 and 1939.
+The 1933 event was canceled in favor of the German Gymnastics Festival.
+For the 100th Volksfest in 1935, the fruit column returned alongside a single Agricultural Festival (LWH).
+The 103rd festival in 1938 was the final festival under Nazi control before Germany's invasion of Poland in September 1939.
+Following World War II, the first postwar festival was held in 1949 as a modest "Autumn Festival."